-3.24.1.2 For carbon steel wheels mechanically clean the split wheel assemblies and apply 0.002-in. thickness of zincrich primer, MIL-PRF-26915, to each of the surfaces.
-Allow paint to completely dry per the manufacturers application data.
+3.24.1.2 For carbon steel wheels mechanically clean the split wheel assemblies and apply metal-rich primer, MIL-PRF-32550, Type I, Form A, Class S to a dry filming thickness of 2.5 to 3.5 mils.
+Allow primer to completely dry in accordance with manufacturer's instructions prior to assembly.

-3.24.1.3 MIL-DTL-53022, Type II, is an acceptable alternate for zinc-rich paint on split wheel assemblies only if the necessary surface preparation equipment is not available.
+3.24.1.3 MIL-DTL-53022, Class L, Type IV, applied to a DFT of 1.5 ( $\pm$ 0.2) mils, is an acceptable alternate for metal-rich paint on split wheel assemblies.
+Allow primer to completely dry in accordance with manufacturer's instructions prior to assembly.